 4. Tips for choosing the right accommodation

 One of the best Hong Kong travel tips include accommodation advice.
 Accommodation in Hong Kong is something that’ll probably be the heaviest chunk of your travel budget, which means you must do your homework.
+This is also one of the crucial tip in this Hong Kong travel guide because communication barrier may affect the quality of your travel experience.

 - If you don’t want to spend too much on your accommodation, your best bet is a guesthouse.
 Guesthouses in Hong Kong are clean, comfortable, and air-conditioned.
 Ensure your safety by staying in only licensed guesthouses.
 See the complete list of licensed guesthouses on Home Affairs Department’s official website.